 Emmanuelle Charpentier studied biochemistry, microbiology and genetics at the University Pierre and Marie Curie (now Sorbonne University), Paris, France and obtained her Ph.D. in microbiology for her research performed at the Pasteur Institute, Paris, France.
-She then pursued her scientific career in the United States, at The Rockefeller University, New York University Medical Center (now NYU Langone Health) and the Skirball Institute of Biomolecular Medicine (all in New York City, NY) and at St. Jude Children's Research Hospital (in Memphis, TN).
+She then continued her scientific career in the United States, at The Rockefeller University, New York University Medical Center (now NYU Langone Health) and the Skirball Institute of Biomolecular Medicine (all in New York City, NY) and at St. Jude Children's Research Hospital (in Memphis, TN).
 Emmanuelle returned to Europe to establish her own research group as a guest and then assistant professor at the Institute of Microbiology and Genetics and as an associate professor at the Max F. Perutz Laboratories (now Max Perutz Labs) at the University of Vienna in Austria, where she habilitated in the field of microbiology.
-She was then appointed as associate professor at The Laboratory for Molecular Infection Medicine Sweden (MIMS, part of Nordic European Molecular Biology Laboratory (EMBL) Partnership for Molecular Medicine) at Umeå University in Sweden, where she habilitated in the field of medical microbiology and served as a visiting professor.
-Emmanuelle continued her career by founding and heading the Department of Regulation in Infection Biology at the Helmholtz Centre for Infection Research, Braunschweig and by becoming a full professor at the Medical School of Hannover in Germany.
+She was then appointed as associate professor at The Laboratory for Molecular Infection Medicine Sweden (MIMS, part of Nordic European Molecular Biology Laboratory (EMBL) Partnership for Molecular Medicine) at Umea University in Sweden, where she habilitated in the field of medical microbiology and served as a visiting professor.
+Emmanuelle continued her career by founding and heading the Department of Regulation in Infection Biology at the Helmholtz Centre for Infection Research, Braunschweig and as a full professor at the Medical School of Hannover in Germany.
 She was awarded an Alexander von Humboldt professorship, which she held in 2014 and 2015.
 Emmanuelle was then appointed scientific member of the Max Planck Society.
-She founded, was scientific director and head of the Department of Regulation in Infection Biology at the Max Planck Institute for Infection Biology in Berlin, Germany.
+She was founder, scientific director and head of the Department of Regulation in Infection Biology at the Max Planck Institute for Infection Biology in Berlin, Germany.
 Since 2016, Emmanuelle has been an honorary professor at Humboldt University.
-In 2018, she founded the Max Planck Unit for the Science of Pathogens (MPUSP), an independent institute affiliated with the Max Planck Society where she serves as both scientific and managing director.
-Since 2021, she has also been the head of administration of MPUSP.
+Since 2018, she has been founding scientific and managing director of the Max Planck Unit for the Science of Pathogens (MPUSP) in Berlin, an independent Institute of the Max Planck Society.
+Since 2021, she has also been acting as the head of administration of MPUSP.

-Emmanuelle has laid the foundations for the development of a highly versatile and specific genome engineering and editing technology - CRISPR-Cas9 - which is revolutionizing life sciences, biotechnology and medicine.
-For her groundbreaking discovery and innovative research, she has received numerous prestigious international awards and honors, including the 2020 Nobel Prize in Chemistry.
-She is an elected member of many national and international scientific academies and has received honorary doctorates from several universities around the world.
-She co-founded CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.
+Emmanuelle has laid the foundations for the development of a highly versatile and specific genome editing technology - CRISPR-Cas9 - which is revolutionizing life sciences, biotechnology and medicine.
+For her groundbreaking discovery and innovative research, she has received numerous prestigious international awards and honors, including the Nobel Prize in Chemistry in 2020.
+She is an elected member of national and international scientific academies and has received honorary doctorates from international universities.
+She is co-founder of CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.